 There are a few things you can do to bring people who are affected by a problem into the problem-solving effort.
-These will help whether you wait to recruit them to participate in listening sessions and committee work, or to help empower them to get more involved in organizing and advocacy.
+These will help whether you wait to recruit them to participate in listening sessions and committee work, or to help empower them to get more engaged in organizing and advocacy.
 Here are a few ideas to help you:

 - Every community is different, so familiarize yourself with your community by asking where do people work?
 Socialize?
 Volunteer?
 Receive services?
 Shop?
 Access information?
 Attend school or church?

-- You can find out what exists in your community by contacting the mayor's office, the city manager, the chamber of commerce, involved city officials, information and referral agencies, leaders in non-profit agencies such as the United Way, YMCA, YWCA, and the Salvation Army.
+- You can find out what exists in your community by contacting the mayor's office, the city manager, the chamber of commerce, engaged city officials, information and referral agencies, leaders in non-profit agencies such as the United Way, YMCA, YWCA, and the Salvation Army.

-- Public hearings and meetings can also be effective ways to reach people who aren't involved in any groups.
+- Public hearings and meetings can also be effective ways to reach people who aren't engaged in any groups.
 Advertise creatively to reach the targeted populations and remember to hold the meetings at convenient times and locations.
 Plan carefully so that the meetings are not too large to be effective--as a rule, groups of more than 20 persons may lose effectiveness.

 - Listening sessions are a bit different from public hearings and meetings in that they are expressly designed to allow citizens to be heard about the issues and problems that are important to them.
-Conducting a public forum or listening session is a good way to let the public know that you do indeed care about their views and ideas, and can be useful in encouraging them to get further involved.
+Conducting a public forum or listening session is a good way to let the public know that you do indeed care about their views and ideas, and can be useful in encouraging them to get further engaged.

 What are some potential obstacles to participation?

 It is easy to blame low levels of participation on apathy and lack of motivation, especially if you're getting frustrated in your efforts to encourage participation.
 You may find yourself getting so discouraged that you start to think that parents don't care about their family's health, or that teenagers don't want to stop the violence in school and on the streets.
-In reality, however, there are often things that prevent their involvement, such as lack of transportation or child care.
+In reality, however, there are often things that prevent their engagement, such as lack of transportation or child care.

-Some of the people you're hoping to involve may need to learn some basics about doing this kind of work.
+Some of the people you're hoping to engage may need to learn some basics about doing this kind of work.
 They may need to learn to attend to what goes on, to take notes so they'll remember what was discussed, to understand and resolve conflicts (rather than either trying to ignore them, or taking them personally), to make themselves heard without sidetracking the meeting, etc. Some of us have learned these skills through training or work and take them for granted, but a lot of folks may not have had that sort of training and they can easily become frustrated and disappear from your organization.
 Some ways of helping them move past this are to hook them up with mentors in the group; to have some sort of training dealing with those issues (ideally for everyone, not just them); or to try to find a role for them that they understand is important, and that they can fulfill well while learning the other skills they need, etc.

-- Limited experience: People may avoid becoming involved simply because they haven't ever had experience with collective action, and therefore are unfamiliar with what will be expected of them, how they can make a difference, or whether they will be welcome.
+- Limited experience: People may avoid becoming engaged simply because they haven't ever had experience with collective action, and therefore are unfamiliar with what will be expected of them, how they can make a difference, or whether they will be welcome.
 For many people, participating in an unfamiliar way, such as attending a neighborhood meeting, may cause anxiety.
-Be very clear with people about what they can expect to have happen at meetings, what they can expect their role to be in the organization, and what will be expected of them if they get involved.
+Be very clear with people about what they can expect to have happen at meetings, what they can expect their role to be in the organization, and what will be expected of them if they get engaged.
 Make sure people know you are approachable should they have any questions, and make sure that you are always friendly and clear when answering those questions.

 - History of being ignored: Sometimes people affected by the problem have been ignored or they have tried to participate in the past but they were allowed to do only token work.
-Few leaders and organizers may have actually listened to them seriously or actively involved them in the planning, organizing, deciding, and evaluating processes.
-If people have come to expect that they will be ignored, they will be less likely to even attempt to get involved.
+Few leaders and organizers may have actually listened to them seriously or actively engaged them in the planning, organizing, deciding, and evaluating processes.
+If people have come to expect that they will be ignored, they will be less likely to even attempt to get engaged.

-- Sense of powerlessness: The complexity of politics intimidates citizens, preventing them from getting involved.
+- Sense of powerlessness: The complexity of politics intimidates citizens, preventing them from getting engaged.
 The many levels of government make it difficult for anyone to know where to begin, whom to approach, and how to be influential.
 Awareness and education regarding these processes will help individuals gain the self-confidence to begin.
 People may be scared to speak up because they might not understand everything that's going on and they're afraid they'll look foolish.

 - Lack of time: Organizing convenient times for people to meet is key since they often have tight schedules.
 Take into consideration when the population you are reaching is available so that they will be able to participate.
-For example, if you want a lot of people who work the night shift to get involved, you will need to have times available that don't coincide with their work hours.
+For example, if you want a lot of people who work the night shift to get engaged, you will need to have times available that don't coincide with their work hours.
 Additionally, meetings and events should not last longer than is necessary so that people don't feel like their time is wasted.

 - Lack of transportation: If possible, provide transportation to those who don't have the money or access to vehicles.
 Meeting places also need to be as close and familiar as possible to the participants, such as in schools or libraries.
 If there is public transportation near your meeting location, be sure to tell people where it can be found.

-- Overcommitted leaders or citizens: If those involved try to do more than is realistic, then others who don't have the time or ability to work as much on the issue may leave.
+- Overcommitted leaders or citizens: If those engaged try to do more than is realistic, then others who don't have the time or ability to work as much on the issue may leave.
 Pace yourself and make realistic demands of yourself and others.

 - Poor organization of existing action groups: If there are existing groups that are taking action on the issue at hand, organize their efforts and resources so that time and energy are not duplicated.
 If the groups themselves are poorly organized and utilized, assist them in reorganizing or joining other groups.